Neural Voice Puppetry: Audio-driven Facial Reenactment: Data

-We preprocess the input data to extract face tracking information as well as audio features.
-The preprocessing is done automatically, no manual interaction is required. \paragraph{3D Face Tracking: } Our method is using a statistical face model and delta-blendshapes~\cite{Blanz1999,thies2016face} to represent a 3D latent space for modelling facial animation.
+\textbf{3D Face Tracking: } Our method is using a statistical face model and delta-blendshapes~\cite{Blanz1999,thies2016face} to represent a 3D latent space for modelling facial animation.
 The 3D face model space reduces the face space to only a few hundred parameters ($100$ for shape, $100$ for albedo and $76$ for expressions) and stays fixed in this work.
 Using the dense face tracking method of Thies et al.~\cite{thies2016face}, we estimate the model parameters for every frame of a sequence.
-Note that the shape and albedo parameters are shared between all frames of one sequence.
 During tracking, we extract the per-frame expression parameters that are used to train the audio to expression network.
-To train the neural renderer, we also store the rasterized texture coordinates of the reconstructed face mesh. \paragraph{Audio-feature Extraction:} The video contains a synced audio stream.
+To train our neural renderer, we also store the rasterized texture coordinates of the reconstructed face mesh.

+\textbf{Audio-feature Extraction:} The video contains a synced audio stream.
 We use the recurrent feature extractor of the pre-trained speech-to-text model DeepSpeech~\cite{deepspeech} (v0.1.0).
 Similar to Voca~\cite{VOCA2019}, we extract a window of character logits per video frame.
 Each window consists of $16$ time intervals \`a $20$ms, resulting in an audio feature of $16\times29$.
 The DeepSpeech model is generalized among thousands of different voices, trained on Mozilla's CommonVoice dataset.